Marabel and the Book of Fate

-[A] series opener that pits fate against free will, touches on prejudice and patriarchy, and has fun with fairy tale tropes.
+[P]its fate against free will, touches on prejudice and patriarchy, and has fun with fairy tale tropes.

 If you’re looking for a light-hearted fantasy story, this title fits the bill.
 Marabel, her servant friend, and a unicorn with a big personality, leave their realm to rescue Marabel’s twin brother from their evil queen aunt in a neighboring kingdom full of magical creatures.
 They’ll be captured by giants, imprisoned by the queen, but eventually escape with a new understanding of the situation in both countries.
 A situation that Marabel might be able to fix.